BrandonHBodine/MeetUpEventPlanner/README.md

 # MeetUpEventPlanner

+Commands

+gulp or gulp serve
+Starts a local server and watches for scss changes

+gulp Building
+Builds the project creating files in the dist directory ready to deploy

 Meet-Up Event Planner
 Prepare for this project with Building High Conversion Web Forms and Web Tooling and Automation.